gecko0307/dagon/doc/Material.md

 * A value of 1.0 represents maximum subsurface softness, with diffuse lighting appearing to come from below the surface.
 Intermediate values blend between standard Lambertian diffusion and subsurface diffusion.

 `opacity` - transparency multiplier for base color's alpha value, a number between 0.0 and 1.0.
-Affects surface transparency if `blendMode` property is set to `Transparent`.
+Affects partial transparency of a surface if `blendMode` property is set to `Transparent`.
+Partial transparency is supported only in forward pipeline; in deferred pipeline surface pixels can be either fully solid or fully transparent (alpha cutout).
+This is controlled with the `alphaTestThreshold` property.

 `alphaTestThreshold` - alpha cutout threshold, a number between 0.0 and 1.0.
-Any alpha lower than this value will be treated as 0 (fully transparent) in deferred pipeline.
+Any `opacity` lower than this value will be treated as 0 (fully transparent) in deferred pipeline.
 In forward pipeline this parameter is not used.

 `useFog` - if set to `true`, surface will be mixed with fog color based on distance from camera.
+Exact look and feel or the fog effect is largely pipeline-defined and should be programmed in a shader, but all built-in implementations in Dagon respect standard fog parameters from `Environment` object.

 `useCulling` - enable backface culling.